hicommonwealth/commonwealth/packages/load-testing/README.md

 thoroughly updated to fit the desired testing scenarios.
 Indeed, this generator script should only be used to generate the general outline of utility request functions in `load-testing/test/apiRequests/`.
 This script has limited utility.

+# Load Test Scenarios
+Each k6 load test can be executed with 3 different preconfigured scenarios.
+To specify a scenario when running a test, use the `-s <dev | constant | spike>` option.
+The default scenario (if unspecified) is `dev`.
+More information can be found in `test/util/scenarios.ts`.

+### dev
+This scenario is a fast test which runs a set number of iterations (defaults to 100) in maximum 30 seconds.
+This scenario can only be used when running tests from a local environment (but can be run against remote apps).
+This scenario should only be used to get a quick and dirty estimate of RPS during development.

+### constant
+This scenario is a medium-length test which makes API requests at a constant rate regardless of the performance of the API (open-model).
+This is the best scenario to execute to get an accurate measure of the RPS under stable load.

+### spike
+This scenario is a long-running test which ramps the number of requests generated up then down to simulate a temporary spike in traffic.
+This test should be used to determine API performance under short bouts of extreme load.

 # Package Scripts

 ### start